UmeanNever/B2NER/README.md

 <img src="assets/collected_datasets.png" alt="Collected Datasets" width="400" height="auto">

-More dataset information can be found in the Appendix of paper.
+Additional dataset details can be found in Appendix D of the paper.

 ## Quick Demo With B2NER Models